jenkinsci/embeddable-build-status-plugin/CONTRIBUTING.md

 ## Report an Issue

 Use the ["Report an issue" page](https://www.jenkins.io/participate/report-issue/redirect/#17120) to submit bug reports.

-## Security Issues

-Follow the [Jenkins project vulnerability reporting instructions](https://jenkins.io/security/reporting/) to report vulnerabilities.
+Please use the link:https://www.jenkins.io/participate/report-issue/["How to Report an Issue"] guidelines when reporting issues.